Azure/azure-quickstart-templates/azure-sql-managed-instance/README.md

 This template deploys an **Azure SQL Managed Instance** into Azure with an correct routes and NSGs per [Connectivity architecture for a managed instance in Azure SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-connectivity-architecture).

-> [!NOTE]
+---
+**NOTE**

-   > For the first instance in a subnet, deployment time is typically much longer than in the case of the subsequent instances and can take up to 6 hours to complete.
+For the first instance in a subnet, deployment time is typically much longer than in the case of the subsequent instances and can take up to 6 hours to complete.

+---